Technology-Notes/lukesampson-scoop-wiki/Quick-Start.md

 This shows you that the 'mercurial' app includes 'hg.exe'.

 ### Updating Scoop
-To get the latest version of scoop you have to run the command
+To get the latest version of Scoop you have to run the command

     scoop update

 This will download the latest version of scoop and updates the local app manifests.

-After you updated scoop you can update individual apps
+After you updated Scoop you can update individual apps

     scoop update curl

-If you want to update all your installed apps you can run
+If you want to update all your installed apps, you can run

     scoop update *